MA Publishing; BA Publishing

-A graduate of London University, School of Oriental & African Studies.
+A graduate of University of London, School of Oriental & African Studies.

-Post Graduate Certificate in Academic Practice, Plymouth University.
+Post Graduate Certificate in Academic Practice, University of Plymouth.

-With over 29 years in mainstream publishing, Miranda brings commercial business experience and industry contacts to the Publishing MA at Plymouth.
+With over 30 years in the publishing industry, Miranda brings commercial business experience and industry contacts to Publishing studies at Plymouth, including Programme Lead for BA (Hons) Publishing and lecturing for MA Publishing and BA English with Publishing.
 Miranda has worked for a variety of publishers including HarperCollins, Dorling Kindersley, Marshall Cavendish, Jarrold and BBC Magazines.
 She moved from London to the West Country and was recruited by Element Books in Shaftesbury to reorganise their illustrated Mind.
 Body & Spirit list.
 She relocated to Devon and became Editorial Director of David & Charles.
 Here she launched a military history list, which continues to be successful.
 Her publishing career spans editing, commissioning, production, training, consultancy and senior management.
 She ran her own independent, non-fiction company, publishing art, history and nature titles.

-Publishing training has included courses at Book House; Women in Publishing; London School of Publishing and Capita, with one-to-one senior coaching.
+Training includes the Advance HE Aurora Women's Leadership Programme, courses at Book House; Women in Publishing; London School of Publishing and Capita.

-Miranda runs creative copy writing workshops, runs one-to-one sessions with authors and advises on careers in publishing.
+Miranda runs creative copy writing workshops, one-to-one sessions with authors and advises on careers in publishing.